Bitterpilot/hello-world/README.md

 # hello-world

-Thinking this repository could contain initial ideas for new repositories and progects
+Ideas for new repositories and projects